sysgears/grain/docs/latest.markdown

 ###Embedded Groovy code

-Embedded Groovy code can be anywhere in page content, but not in the page header.
+Embedded Groovy code can be included anywhere in a page content, but not in the page header.
 To include a simple Groovy expression one can use this notation:
 ``` groovy:nl
 ${2 + 2}